What is reflow soldering?

-There are many different types of reflow soldering machines available, specializing in a different design, line of speed, material, and printed circuit boards.
-The oven has to be a suitable size to seamlessly handle the production rate of the pick and place equipment.
+There are many different types of reflow soldering machines available, specializing in different designs, lines of speed, materials, and printed circuit boards.
+The oven has to be a suitable size to seamlessly handle the production rate of the pick-and-place equipment.

 Here is how to calculate the production line speed: